gregcman/sucle/README.md

     - Interactive applications
     - Subsystems

+- src/
-- component/
+    - source

-    - Convenience macros
+- lib/
-    - Utility libraries
+    - foreign libraries and binaries to bundle for distribution
-    - Math
-    - Data structures

-- foreign/
-    - Foreign library bindings
-    - Binaries
-    - Unmodified forks
-    - Convenience wrappers around standard APIs and libraries

-- unused/
-    - random code which is not necessarily maintained or functional